reactioncommerce/docs/docs/create-and-manage-a-shop.md

 ## Address validation

-You can find settings for the for Address Validation under **Settings > Address Validation** on the admin dashboard.
+You can find settings for the Address Validation under **Settings > Address Validation** on the admin dashboard.

 To add a new address validation service, click **Add Address Validation Services** and fill in the information on the pop-up modal.